rodneyshupe/Cookbook/Recipes/Appetizers/CoquillesSt-Jacques.rst

 | Prep Time: 20 minutes | Cook Time: 25 minutes | Yield: 4 servings |
 +-----------------------+-----------------------+-------------------+

-Although coquilles St-Jacques simply means “scallops” in French, the term is synonymous with the old French dish of scallops poached in white wine, placed atop a puree of mushrooms in a scallop shell, covered with a sauce made of the scallop poaching liquid, and gratineed under a
+Although coquilles St-Jacques simply means "scallops" in French, the term is synonymous with the old French dish of scallops poached in white wine, placed atop a puree of mushrooms in a scallop shell, covered with a sauce made of the scallop poaching liquid, and gratineed under a